z3mafra/cognitive-search/README.md

 --------
 ### 2.1.2.
 Create an Azure AI services resource

+>    - You’ll need to provision an Azure AI services resource that’s in the same location as your Azure AI Search resource.
+Your search solution will use this resource to enrich the data in the datastore with AI-generated insights.
+>    - Return to the home page of the Azure portal.
+Click the ＋Create a resource button and search for Azure AI services.
+Select create an Azure AI services plan.
+You will be taken to a page to create an Azure AI services resource.
+Configure it with the following settings:
+>      - Subscription: Your Azure subscription.
+>      - Resource group: The same resource group as your Azure AI Search resource.
+>      - Region: The same location as your Azure AI Search resource.
+>      - Name: A unique name.
+>      - Pricing tier: Standard S0
+>      - By checking this box I acknowledge that I have read and understood all the terms below: Selected
+>    - Select Review + create.
+After you see the response Validation Passed, select Create.
+>    - Wait for deployment to complete, then view the deployment details.

 --------
 ### 2.1.3.
 Create a storage account

+>    - Return to the home page of the Azure portal, and then select the + Create a resource button.
+>    - Search for storage account, and create a Storage account resource with the following settings:
+>      - Subscription: Your Azure subscription.
+>      - Resource group: The same resource group as your Azure AI Search and Azure AI services resources.
+>      - Storage account name: A unique name.
+>      - Location: Choose any available location.
+>      - Performance: Standard
+>      - Redundancy: Locally redundant storage (LRS)
+>    - Click Review and then click Create.
+Wait for deployment to complete, and then go to the deployed resource.
+>    - In the Azure Storage account you created, in the left-hand menu pane, select Configuration (under Settings).
+>    - Change the setting for Allow Blob anonymous access to Enabled and then select Save.

 --------
 ### 2.2.
 Extrair dados de uma fonte de dados